SougataMukherjee/interview-kit/theory/js-ts.md

 **Q11: Shallow vs Deep Copy**

-Shallow: Copies only the top-level values.
+Shallow Copy: Copies only the top-level values.
 If the object contains another object, only the reference is copied, not the actual nested data.
 So changing nested values affects both copies.

-Deep: Creates a completely independent copy of all levels of the object.
+Deep Copy: Creates a completely independent copy of all levels of the object.
 Changing nested values does not affect the original.
 Example:
 Original Object